Ice Castles in Lincoln New Hampshire: Family Weekend Getaway

 Here are some of the best options to eat near Lincoln, New Hampshire, during your weekend trip to ice castles:

-1. White Mountain Bagel Company: A good option if you are looking for quick bagels and some refreshments on the go.
+1. White Mountain Bagel Company is a good option if you are looking for quick bagels and refreshments on the go.

-2. Woodstock Inn Brewery: This local restaurant is very popular in town.
-Expect a bit of wait line but it is totally worth it.
-The food is exactly what we needed after a long wintery adventure.
+2. Woodstock Inn Brewery: This local restaurant is trendy in town.
+Expect a bit of a wait line, but it is totally worth it.
+The food was exactly what we needed after a long wintery adventure.
 Besides, they have a kid menu and plenty of options.
-The place is super casual and loud so if you are traveling with kids, this is the place for wild little humans.
+The place is super casual and loud, so if you are traveling with kids, this is the place for wild little humans.

-3. Flapsjack Pancake House.
-This place is considered the most popular breakfast place in the area.
-It is first come first serve.
-We recommend getting there as early as possible the opening to avoid long lines.
-Definitely recommend it if you want to start a day with a good country style breakfast.
+3. Flapsjack Pancake House is considered the most popular breakfast place in the area.
+It is first come, first served.
+We recommend getting there as early as possible to avoid long lines.
+I definitely recommend it if you want to start a day with a good country-style breakfast.

 burger and fries on the plate